 4- Toilet manners

-Another important aspect of the hygiene in the mountains is the toilet manners.
-Human waste contains a lot of bacteria, which is detrimental to the mountain soil.
-Although, trekkers are allowed to answer nature’s call in the open at a considerable distance from the campsite, I feel it is our responsibility to keep the mountains as clean as possible and therefore we should avoid this when toilet tents are erected by the staff for the trekkers.
+Another important aspect of hygiene in the mountains is toilet manners.
+Human waste contains a lot of bacteria, which is detrimental to mountain soil.
+Although trekkers are allowed to answer nature’s call in the open at a considerable distance from the campsite, I feel it is our responsibility to keep the mountains as clean as possible and therefore we should avoid this when toilet tents are erected by the staff for the trekkers.
 Toilet tents are basically pits dug in the ground with tents erected over them.
 It is always recommended to use them instead of using the open ground and spoiling the landscape with human waste.

 5-Care for the animals

-There are domesticated animals found in the mountains such as goats, horses, sheep and yaks.
+There are domesticated animals found in the mountains such as goats, horses, sheep, and yaks.
 These belong to the people living in the villages that we normally pass through.
 We should treat all the animals with compassion and not act cruelly towards them.

 6- Respect the staff

 The staff from the company includes the trek leaders, base camp manager, cooks, porters, guides and support staff.
-Every one of them works hard with complete dedication and conviction to make sure each trekker has a memorable experience and does not feel the lack of any essential facility.
+Every one of them works hard with complete dedication and conviction to make sure each trekker has a memorable experience and does not feel the lack of an essential facility.
 In fact, the staff works beyond their capacities in all kinds of weather, be it is snow, rain or chills.
 Thus, it is extremely important that we as clients show them respect and appreciate their work.
 By being thankful to them, we have made their day.
-One should remember that without them, it is impossible to trek in the Himalayas for an amateur trekker.
+One should remember that without them, it is impossible to Trek in the Himalayas for an amateur trekker.

 7- Trek as a team